 Other Facilities and Performance Venues

-Other campus facilities and performance venues are Chapman Auditorium in the McNair Science Building, Lawrimore Lecture Hall in the Cauthen Educational Media Center, Thompson Auditorium in the Lee Nursing Building, and Smith University Center Commons and Gymnasium.
+Other campus facilities and performance venues are Chapman Auditorium in the McNair Science Building, Lawrimore Lecture Hall in the Cauthen Educational Media Center, Thomason Auditorium in the Lee Nursing Building, and Smith University Center Commons and Gymnasium.
 And of course, there are also the less formal “coffee house” settings which provide an outlet for local musical talent in both invitational and “open mic” formats.